churnkey/sdk/packages/react/README.md

 />
 ```

-No backend changes.
-Your steps and callbacks stay the same.
+Your steps and callbacks don't change.
+No backend work required.

 ## Let Churnkey handle billing

-Generate a token on your server and Churnkey will apply discounts, pause subscriptions, and execute cancellations via your billing provider.
+Connect your billing provider (Stripe, Chargebee, etc.) in the Churnkey dashboard and Churnkey can apply discounts, pause subscriptions, and cancel on your behalf.
+Generate a token on your server to authenticate the session.

 ```typescript
 // Server